Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Unless someone truly has the power to say no, they never truly have the power to say yes."
+> "If you don't like something change it; if you can't change it, change the way you think about it."
-> — **Dan Millman**
+> — **Mary Engelbreit**

 ---